luzritacco/Cloud-Computing/README.md

-<h1 align="center">Cloud-Coputing.</h1>
+<h1 align="center">Cloud-Computing.</h1>

-+The cloud Computing is one of the main technologies that are being using in today’ most industries and Business.
++ The cloud Computing is one of the main technologies that are being using in today’ most industries and Business.
 + It is   the web-based servers and software that can be accessed and used online.
 + Customers  can use these systems from any location that has internet access.